XBigTK13X/react-native-libmpv/README.md

 Rename generated aar to match versioning schema.

 Upload POM and AAR to reposlite.
 Bump the version in the `react-native-libmpv` project.

+# Credits

+I built this wrapper.
+But the library that drives the interactions with mpv is https://github.com/jarnedemeulemeester/libmpv-android.

+From that baseline, I merged in a PR that handle multi instance support and tweaked some things to my liking.